cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   a role you can directly call the text options dialog via a click on a button.

-- All persistent data is stored within the user local part of the registry (no more INI file): So CrypTool can be used without administrator access rights and different users at the same pc can have different settings. xxxxxxxxxxxx
+- CrypTool can be installed and used without having administrator access rights.
+  Different users at the same PC can have different settings.
+  Details see chapter 4.2.

 - The same menu structure is permanently visible: Items which cannot be clicked for special document types are dynamically made grey.